cjschu17/Thesis2016-2017/ThesisWriting/InitialDifferences.md

 Interior and Exterior|19.14|Statistically Significant Interlinear and Exterior|0.11|not statistically Significant

-I believe the same thing is happening with the exterior and interlinear scholia t-test.
+^fn1I believe the same thing is happening with the exterior and interlinear scholia t-test.
 I believe the exterior is so sensitive to this outlier just because the outlier is two orders of magnitude greater than the mean, and while there are 233 exterior scholia, a fairly large sample size, it is still least frequently occurring of all the types of scholia in the manuscript.
 So in sum,

+fn1: footnoteoiasdjfoiasjdfpi